NET-Wizards/MagicMapper/README.md

 var barDto = mapper.Map<BarDto>(bar);
 ```

 Check out the [getting started guide](https://automapper.readthedocs.io/en/latest/Getting-started.html).
 When you're done there, the [wiki](https://automapper.readthedocs.io/en/latest/) goes in to the nitty-gritty details.
-If you have questions, you can post them to [Stack Overflow](https://stackoverflow.com/questions/tagged/automapper) or in our [Gitter](https://gitter.im/AutoMapper/AutoMapper).
+If you have questions, you can post them to [Stack Overflow](https://stackoverflow.com/questions/tagged/automapper)

 ### Where can I get it?

 First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
-Then, install [AutoMapper](https://www.nuget.org/packages/AutoMapper/) from the package manager console:
+Then, install [AutoMapper](https://www.nuget.org/packages/FastMapper/) from the package manager console:

 ```
-PM> Install-Package AutoMapper
+PM> Install-Package FastMapper
 ```
 Or from the .NET CLI as:
 ```
-dotnet add package AutoMapper
+dotnet add package FastMapper
 ```

 ### Do you have an issue?